Rush pulmonary oncologist speaking with patients.

 Minimally Invasive Lung Cancer Surgery

-• Video-assisted thoracoscopic surgery (VATS): Experts in this surgery, specialists at Rush use VATS for almost 75 percent of lobectomies (lung removal) surgeries, which help you recover quickly.
-The average hospital stay afterwards is 4.2 days, nearly half the national average, and you will experience less pain and a quicker return to your daily activities.
+• Video-assisted thoracoscopic surgery is used for almost 75% of lobectomies (lung removal) surgeries, which help you recover quickly.
+The average hospital stay afterward is 4.2 days, nearly half the national average, and you will experience less pain and a quicker return to your daily activities.

-After your treatment, Rush offers rehabilitative services, including physical therapy, occupational therapy and speech therapy to help you regain your function and strength.
+After your treatment, your provider will offer rehabilitative services, including physical therapy, occupational therapy and speech therapy to help you regain your function and strength.

-• Lung cancer screening to detect lung cancer early: If you have a high risk of developing lung cancer, lung cancer screening — available at all three Rush hospitals — helps detect lung cancers in their earliest stages, when they are most treatable.
+• Screening to detect lung cancer early: If you have a high risk of developing lung cancer, lung cancer screening — available at all three hospitals — helps detect lung cancers in their earliest stages, when they are most treatable.
 Our lung cancer screening sites are designated screening centers of excellence by the Go2Foundation for Lung Cancer — a designation given to centers that meet the highest standards for lung cancer screening.

-• Diagnosing lung care faster, more accurate: Experts at Rush use a robotic-assisted bronchoscopy system called Ion to diagnose lung cancer faster and with more accuracy.
+• Diagnosing lung care faster, more accurately: Experts at RUSH MD Anderson use a robotic-assisted bronchoscopy system to diagnose lung cancer faster and with more accuracy.
 This minimally invasive lung biopsy reaches more parts of the lung than a standard biopsy, so you get treated sooner.

 • A leader in precision medicine: The lung cancer team works closely with Tempus — a biotechnology company that analyzes your specific genetic and clinical data and provides information about how your specific cancer may respond to targeted treatments.
 This allows your care team to tailor treatment to find the most effective option for treating your specific cancer.

 • National leaders in lung cancer surgery: Your lung cancer treatment may include surgery.
-And at Rush, you're in good hands.
-The Society of Thoracic Surgeons has designated thoracic surgery at Rush a three-star program — the society’s highest rating — for lung cancer surgeries.
-Rush is one of 13 thoracic surgery programs in the nation that has earned the three-star distinction, which denotes an excellent program with better-than-expected outcomes for patients.
+And you're in good hands.
+The Society of Thoracic Surgeons has designated thoracic surgery at Rush as a three-star program — the society’s highest rating — for lung cancer surgeries.
+It’s one of 13 thoracic surgery programs in the nation that has earned the three-star distinction, which denotes an excellent program with better-than-expected outcomes for patients.

-• Internationally recognized for excellence in patient care: Your care team will put you at the center of every decision about your treatment.
-This patient-centered approach led the International Association for the Study of Lung Cancer to name the Rush lung cancer program as one of five worldwide recipients of the foundation’s inaugural Cancer Care Team Award — which recognizes programs that provide the highest quality patient care.
+• Internationally recognized for excellence in patient care: Your care team, lead often by national thought leaders in thoracic oncology, will put you at the center of every decision about your treatment.
+This patient-centered approach led the International Association for the Study of Lung Cancer to name Rush’s lung cancer program as one of five worldwide recipients of the foundation’s inaugural Cancer Care Team Award, which recognizes programs that provide the highest quality patient care.

 Frequently Asked Questions About Lung Cancer

-Most patients with lung cancer do not experience any symptoms until the cancer has spread, which is why screening is so important if you’re at high risk.
+Most people with lung cancer do not experience any symptoms until the cancer has spread, which is why screening is so important if you’re at high risk.
 The symptoms that eventually appear also frequently result from conditions other than cancer, so there is no guarantee that these symptoms are a sign of lung cancer.
 Symptoms can include a persistent cough that worsens and may or may not produce blood, constant chest pain, shortness of breath and unexplained weight or appetite loss.
+And while more people who have never smoked are being diagnosed with lung cancer, screening CT scans remain the best way to find cancer early and save lives in those who qualify.

 The most common type of lung cancer, non-small cell lung cancer, does not grow or spread as quickly as small cell lung cancer, which is almost always caused by cigarette smoking.

-The exact rate at which lung cancer will spread varies from patient to patient.
+The exact rate at which lung cancer will spread varies from person to person.
 It is best to rely on your physician to run tests and monitor the spread of cancer to determine how fast it is spreading.

 The most recommended treatments for lung cancer depend on the type and stage of the cancer.

-For small cell lung cancer, chemotherapy is the treatment most often recommended because the medicine circulates throughout the body and can kill lung cancer cells that may have spread.
-Physicians often use radiation therapy with chemotherapy in these cases when the tumor stays in the lung and chest area.
+For small-cell lung cancer, chemotherapy is the treatment most often recommended because the medicine circulates throughout the body and can kill lung cancer cells that may have spread.
+Physicians often use radiation therapy with chemotherapy in these cases when the tumor stays in the lung and chest area and adding immunotherapy.

 Your physician will work with you to provide the best treatment options for your specific case.

-The effectiveness of lung cancer treatment varies widely from patient to patient.
-In some instances, treatment can completely remove or destroy the cancer.
+The effectiveness of lung cancer treatment varies widely for each person.
+In some instances, treatment can completely remove or destroy cancer.
 This is more common when treatment begins in early stages before the cancer has spread.
 However, there is still a chance that the cancer could come back.

 To find out how treatable your lung cancer is, you’ll need to rely on the advice of your physician.
 They can explain the treatment options available to you and monitor how effective they are.

-The time it takes to recover from lung cancer surgery depends on several factors that are individual to each case.
+The time it takes to recover from lung cancer surgery depends on factors that are unique to each case.
 These include the type of surgery, the overall health of the patient and whether there are complications.

 For a major operation, such as a pneumonectomy, recovery time can take a few weeks to a few months.
-However, for a minimally invasive surgery, such as VATS, recovery time can be much quicker.
+However, for minimally invasive surgery, recovery time can be much quicker.

 U.S. News & World Report ranked Rush University Medical Center among the best in the nation for cancer and pulmonology and lung surgery care.